 I wrote the above paragraph in 1992, 20 years after that trip to McDonald's, and no, the world didn't end.
 It never does.
-Looking back on the nuclear paranoia and fear that defined the emotional texture of Cold War—not just for me, but for much of the world's population—I see now that the nuclear threat was a boogeyman constructed largely to terrify citizens into okaying massive defence budgets without debate.
+Looking back on the nuclear paranoia and fear that defined the emotional texture of Cold War—not just for me, but for much of the world's population—I see now that the nuclear threat was a boogeyman constructed largely to terrify citizens into OKing massive defense budgets without debate.
 Fear sells.

 There's nothing like the fears you acquire between the ages of, say, ten to 14.
-They seem to go in the deepest and colour your world the most strongly.
-A common question I ask people whenever film discussions come up is, "What is the movie that scared the shit out of you when you were 11 or 12—the film that you were probably too young to watch it, but you watched it anyway, and it totally screwed you up for the rest of your life?"
+They seem to go in the deepest and color your world the most strongly.
+A common question I ask people whenever film discussions come up is, "What is the movie that scared the shit out of you when you were 11 or 12—the film that you were probably too young to watch, but you watched it anyway, and it totally screwed you up for the rest of your life?"
 Everyone's got one.
 Mine was Lord of the Flies but other common answers are The Exorcist and Event Horizon.
-The point is that we all know that magic window in time when one is most porous to fear.*
+The point is that we all know that magic window in time when one is most susceptible to fear.